Table of Contents

 A urine toxicology screen should be the first step in child evaluation for ataxia.
 Accidental ingestion of drugs or medications may be responsible for acute ataxia in many children.

 Basal metabolic profile and blood gases are important to exclude life-threatening metabolic abnormalities.
 Amino acid determinations of blood and urine, pyruvate level, ammonia levels and urine organic acid are also useful for determining inborn errors of metabolism.
-Diabetes can be screened easily with random blood glucose level.
+Diabetes can be screened easily with a random blood glucose level.

 Imaging of Ataxia